flenniken/collections/readme.md

 long lasting.

-You navigate and view collections on three types of pages, the index page, the thumbnails page, and the image page.
+You navigate and view collections on three types of pages, the index page, the image page and the thumbnails page.

 [⬇](#Contents) (table of contents at the bottom)